Employment, Volunteer, and Internship Opportunities

 Employment Opportunities

-Idaho Legal Aid Services (ILAS) is seeking applicants for a full time managing attorney in our Lewiston office to serve clients in Clearwater, Idaho, Latah, Lewis and Nez Perce counties.
-The attorney may represent clients in a variety of areas including family law where there has been domestic violence, housing, public entitlements, Indian and senior law.
+Idaho Legal Aid Services (ILAS) is seeking applicants for a full time (37.5 hours/week) staff attorney in our Twin Falls office to serve clients in the Fifth Judicial District.
+The attorney may represent clients in a variety of areas including housing (evictions, foreclosures, housing discrimination), public entitlements (Medicaid), elder law (such as advanced directives) and family law (representing survivors of domestic violence, sexual assault and stalking).
 Must be a member of the Idaho State Bar or able to readily obtain admission.
 Staff are eligible to participate in a telecommuting program after three months at ILAS.

-Ideal candidate will have litigation or family law experience and a history of public service.
-Salary depending on experience; example: five years of experience, $67,900+ for a 37.5 hour week.
+Extra consideration given to applicants with a history of public service or fluency in languages relevant to our client community.
+Entry level annual salary for a person with less than one year of experience is $60,000 plus a one-time hiring bonus of $4,000.
 Excellent benefits include life, health, dental, and disability insurance.
 May also qualify for a Legal Services Corporation loan repayment program and federal loan foregiveness programs.
 Email your cover letter, resume, and list of three references to bevallen@idaholegalaid.org.
 ILAS is an equal opportunity, affirmative action employer.
 Applications will be accepted until the position is filled.

 See full announcement for further details.
 View full Announcement

-Idaho Legal Aid Services, Inc. (ILAS), Idaho's largest no-cost, public interest law firm, has an exciting opportunity for an attorney in the 2nd, 5th, and 7th Judicial Districts.
-As required by ILAS's Legal Services Corporation funding, ILAS is looking to contract with a private attorney at a rate of $80-$100 per hour to accept (at your discretion) eviction defense and domestic violence related family law cases for low-income Idahoans referred from local offices.
+Idaho Legal Aid Services, Inc. (ILAS), Idaho's largest no-cost, public interest law firm, has an exciting opportunity for an attorney in the 2nd Judicial District.
+As required by ILAS's Legal Services Corporation funding, ILAS is looking to contract with a private attorney at a rate of $80-$100 per hour to accept (at your discretion) eviction defense and domestic violence related family law cases for low-income Idahoans referred from the local office.
 ILAS will provide access to training materials, pleadings, and our staff attorneys to support the contract attorney.

 The contract will begin as soon as possible and end on December 31, 2023.
 The total hours worked under the contract will be negotiated but will not exceed 75 hours for the year.
-The attorneys selected for these contracts must believe in ILAS's mission of providing equal access to justice and must be members of the Idaho State Bar.
+The attorney selected for the contract must believe in ILAS's mission of providing equal access to justice and must be a member of the Idaho State Bar.
 ILAS can provide malpractice insurance if attorney applicants do not have their own coverage.

-Email your cover letter and a resume to sunriseayers@idaholegalaid.org (please indicate which office you are applying for).
-Application deadline is January 20, 2023.
+Email your cover letter and a resume to sunriseayers@idaholegalaid.org.
 ILAS is an equal opportunity employer.
 To request application or interview accommodations, email sunriseayers@idaholegalaid.org.

 Internship, Externship, and Volunteer Opportunities